-Psoriasis is a skin condition that tends to flare up from time to time.
+Psoriasis is a skin condition which tends to flare up from time to time.
 About half of the people who have psoriasis also have changes affecting their nails.
 Psoriatic nail disease is very variable in appearance and severity.

 Psoriasis affecting the nails can be mild and not need any treatment.
 More severe nail psoriasis is often difficult to treat but modern treatments can be effective.
 Without effective treatment, severe nail psoriasis can cause a lot of discomfort and distress.

 Psoriasis is a common condition where there is inflammation of the skin.
 It typically develops as patches (plaques) of red, scaly skin.
 Once you develop psoriasis it tends to come and go throughout life.
 A flare-up can occur at any time.
 The frequency of flare-ups varies.
 There may be times when psoriasis clears for long spells.
 However, in some people the flare-ups occur often.
 Psoriasis is not due to an infection.
 You cannot pass it on to other people and it does not develop into cancer.

 The severity of psoriasis varies greatly.
 In some people it is mild with a few small patches that develop and are barely noticeable.
 In others, there are many patches of varying size.
 In many people the severity is somewhere between these two extremes.
 See separate leaflet called Psoriasis for more details.

 Psoriasis can affect fingernails and toenails.
 There are different types of nail changes that can occur.
 These changes include:

 - Pitting of the nails - small pits appear on the surface of the nail.
 There may be one pit or many pits on the surface of a single nail.

 - Onycholysis - the nail separates from the skin underneath the nail.
 At first this looks like a white or yellow patch at the tip of the nail.
 This patch gradually gets bigger and reaches the base of the nail.
 The gap between the nail and the skin underneath the nail can become infected and change colour.